Certora/Tutorials/01.Lesson_GettingStarted/ERC20Lesson1/README.md

 f(e, arg);
 ```

-Different functions in the contract might have a different number or types of parameters.
+Different functions in the contract might have different number or types of parameters.
 Using a `calldataarg` variable solves this problem and ensures that each simulated function gets valid input parameters.

 Run the parametric rule from [parametric.spec](Parametric.spec)